cartopher/automate-sangis-python/README.md

 ## Script Overview

 ### Important Imports
-*__Notice__: the bottom import is called `sangis_credentials`; this is the name of the Python file that contains our login credentials for accessing the SanGIS/SANDAG GIS Data Warehouse website.
+*__Notice__ the bottom import is called `sangis_credentials`; this is the name of the Python file that contains our login credentials for accessing the SanGIS/SANDAG GIS Data Warehouse website.
 Importing the module allows us to access and use those variables in our main module.
 We carry out this process in the `login_credentials()` method below.*

 ````
 # import packages